A. ACSA Global v. GVK Airport—a test case for appointment in multiple-respondents scenario

 Is there a solution within the framework of the current ACA, within the limits of interpretation and without violating party-equality, when multiple respondents cannot agree on any name?

-Let us again consider the scenario identified above in Section C1 involving a claimant and two or more respondents in an ad hoc 3-member tribunal arbitration.
+Again, consider the scenario identified above in Section C1 involving a claimant and two or more respondents in an ad hoc 3-member tribunal arbitration.
 The claimant makes an appointment, but the respondents cannot agree on a joint nomination.
-What would be the court’s response if in this scenario (i) the aggrieved respondent approaches the court for appointment of an arbitrator on behalf of the respondents; or (ii) requests the court to constitute the entire tribunal.
+What would be the court’s response if, in this scenario, (i) the aggrieved respondent approaches the court for the appointment of an arbitrator on behalf of the respondents; or (ii) requests the court to constitute the entire tribunal

-If the respondents have not agreed, but are willing to have a nomination made on their behalf by the court, the court can treat them as one “party”.
-Though Section 11 (3) ACA says that in an arbitration with three arbitrators “each party shall appoint on arbitrator”, Section 11 (2) gives the parties the freedom to “agree on a procedure for appointing the arbitrator or arbitrators”.
-This provisions can and should be read to mean that multiple parties have the freedom to make a joint nomination.
+If the respondents have not agreed but are willing to have a nomination made on their behalf by the court, the court can treat them as one “party.”
+Bernard Hanotiau, Complex Arbitrations: Multi-party, Multi-contract, Multi-issue – A comparative Study, Vol. 2, 372, para 902 (2nd ed., Kluwer Law International, 2020).
+Show More Though Section 11 (3) ACA says that in an arbitration with three arbitrators, “each party shall appoint on arbitrator,” Section 11 (2) gives the parties the freedom to “agree on a procedure for appointing the arbitrator or arbitrators.”
+These provisions can and should be read to mean that multiple parties have the freedom to make a joint nomination.
 This will be a purposive reading of the expression “party” in Section 11.
+See Shailesh Dhairyawan v.
+Mohan Balkrishna Lulla, (2016) 3 SCC 619, paras 31-33.
+Show More

 If the respondents have not agreed, but one of them has nonetheless made an appointment, it is still open for the court on the same logic to make an appointment on behalf of the respondents ignoring the unilateral appointment.